-The Link Between Driver Training Programs and the Cost of Insurance
+The Link Between Driver Training Programs and Insurance Costs

 However, while they may find training programs in existence, another question arises: Were these programs ever implemented?
 Without proper records stating that the training actually took place, courts and insurance companies will simply assume that it didn’t.